knuchel120617/911-Coach-AI/Readme.md

 It's important to note that the core of our solution is our vector database which contains a curated list of scenarios along with protocols to follow, books, and article.
 More information about the AI features can be found [here](https://github.com/adimidania/911-Coach-AI/tree/main/AI).

-Check the [Figma prototype](https://www.figma.com/design/qIqalwlEH6M2GBUdpbUeUz/Landing-Page-UI-Kit---Fully-customizable-landing-page-UI-kit---Export-as-HTML-(Community)?node-id=0-1&t=hhnQ36NwNKehzHsu-1) to learn more about 911 Coach AI.
+Check the [Figma prototype](https://www.figma.com/design/qIqalwlEH6M2GBUdpbUeUz/Landing-Page-UI-Kit---Fully-customizable-landing-page-UI-kit---Export-as-HTML-(Community)?node-id=0-1&t=hhnQ36NwNKehzHsu-1) to learn more about 911 Coach AI and [deployed application](https://medihacks-8be43.web.app/).

 ## ⛓️ Prototype <a name = "prototype"></a>

 Our application consists of a React frontend, that has been secured with Firebase authentication and